Bibek-Gupta14/AMO-ESIS/README.md

 ## 📋 Content Management

-### Adding New Content
+### Editing New Content

 1. **Hospital List Updates**:
-   - Edit the `HOSPITAL_DATA` array in `js/main.js`.
-The search filters and matching tables will automatically update.
+   - Removed the `HOSPITAL_DATA` array in `js/main.js`, as the existing content already contains all the details.

 2. **Documents & Announcements**:
-   - Add new PDF files directly to the `/documents` folder.
+   - Added new PDF files directly to the `/documents` folder.
    - Insert corresponding download elements under the announcements grid or lists within `home.html` and `forms.html` following the chronological descending order of publication.

 3. **Key Contacts**: